-Open Bible with journal finding the best place to start reading the Bible
+Open Bible with journal finding where to start reading the Bible

 Choosing the best place to start reading the Bible can be a bit overwhelming.
-After all, there are 66 books in the Bible, and knowing where to start reading the Bible can be daunting.
-Do you start at the beginning and read straight through, or do you start at the end and work your way backward?
-There there is the middle!
-Where to start reading the Bible really depends upon your purpose for reading.
+After all, there are 66 books in the Bible, and knowing where to start reading the words of the Bible can be daunting.
+Do you start at the beginning of the Bible in the book of Genesis and read straight through to the rest of the New Testament, or do you start at the end and work your way backward?
+Then there is the middle!
+Where to start reading the Bible really depends upon your purpose for reading, if this is your first time trying read the Bible as a new Christian, or starting with a new version of the Bible and starting a new habit of reading God’s Word on a regular basis.

 Many people pick up their Bibles to start reading when they are anxious or afraid.
 Other people are searching for truth or a specific story or verse from their childhood.
-This article will look at where a beginner should start reading in the Bible and finding a reading plan that works for you.
+We will look at where a beginner should start reading in the Bible and finding a reading plan that works for you.
 It will help you find the best place to start reading the Bible.
+Because the Bible is no ordinary book and has the ability to change your whole life as a new believer, the Word of God can be transformation in your life!

 Before Starting to Read the Bible